Artifactsmaker/operatorization-framework/BENCHMARK_GUIDE.md

 ## Operatorization Experimental Platform (OEP)

-This document describes the benchmark configuration system used by the Operatorization Experimental Platform (OEP) and explains how the generated possibility space is used to evaluate the behavior of ΩTuy, ΩBrauer, and ΩDEO2.
+This document describes the benchmark configuration system used by the Operatorization Experimental Platform (OEP) and explains how generated possibility spaces are used to evaluate the behavior of ΩTuy, ΩBrauer, ΩDEO2, and their compositions.

 ---